rajesh-ranjan-git/Git-Demo/README.md

 # Git-Demo
-This is Git Demo Repository for learning Git.
+This is Git Demo Repository for learning Git.<br>
+Author - Rajesh Ranjan